-- Supports applications for innovative research projects addressing critically important questions that will significantly advance knowledge of the causes, prevention, and/or treatment of cancer. - Applicants may request a maximum of \$350,000 per year for a 3-year period. - Multi-PIs (MI) are allowed under this RFA.
-See the Information for Applicants (IFA) document for definition and eligibility of MIs. - Note that CPRIT does not allow the use of the term Co-PI. - Minimum effort for the PI and/or MIs throughout the project period is required.
+- Supports applications for innovative research projects addressing critically important questions that will significantly advance knowledge of the causes, prevention, and/or treatment of cancer.
+This funding opportunity is for Texas Regional Excellence in Cancer (TREC)-eligible institutions.
+See Appendix 1 for eligible institutions. - TREC awards are designed to strengthen cancer research at institutions located in regions of Texas that have historically received low levels of peer-reviewed cancer research funding.
+A high priority is the development of cancer research programs addressing the cancer challenges affecting regions of Texas without a National Cancer Institute-designated cancer center. - Applicants may request a maximum of \$250,000 per year for a 3-year period, for a total of \$750,000. - Multi-Principal Investigators (MIs) are allowed under this Request for Applications (RFA).
+See the Information for Applicants (IFA) document for definition and eligibility of MIs.
+See application limitations for Principal Investigators (PIs)/MIs, regardless of whether the MI is from the prime institution or a subcontracted institution. - Note that CPRIT does not allow the use of the term Co-PI. - Minimum effort for the PI and/or MIs throughout the project period is required. - A PI and/or MI may not submit more than 1 application for this RFA. - The FY25 salary cap is \$225,000 per year. - Each TREC-eligible institution is limited to submitting 3 applications.